-Note: The Plan does not pay Benefits for Custodial Care or Domiciliary Care, even if ordered by a Physician, as defined in Section 15, Glossary.
+Note: The Plan does not pay Benefits for Custodial Care or Domiciliary Care, even if ordered by a Physician, as defined in Section 14, Glossary.

+Please remember for Non-Network Benefits, you must notify the Claims Administrator as follows:

-For Non-Network Benefits, you must obtain prior authorization five business days before admission, or as soon as is reasonably possible for non-scheduled admissions.
+- For a scheduled admission: five business days before admission. - For non-scheduled admissions: within 48 hours or as soon as is reasonably possible.

-If you do not obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.
+If the Claims Administrator is not notified, Benefits will be reduced to 50% of Eligible Expenses.

-In addition, for Non-Network Benefits you must contact the Claims Administrator 24 hours before admission for scheduled admissions or as soon as is reasonably possible for non-scheduled admissions.
+In addition, for Non-Network Benefits, you must contact the Claims Administrator 24 hours before admission for scheduled admissions or as soon as is reasonably possible for non-scheduled admissions.